 Alternatively, a swab from under the fingernails or around the back passage may be taken and examined to confirm the presence of threadworm eggs.

 Fortunately, threadworm infections pose little long-term health threats and are simple to treat with over-the-counter medicines.

 Threadworm infestations are typically treated with an anthelmintic (antiparasitic) medicine known as mebendazole.

-Mebendazole, the active ingredient of Ovex and Vermox, works by preventing the worms' ability to absorb sugars, which they need to survive.
-This starves the worms and causes them to die within approximately 3 days, ridding them from the body.
+Mebendazole, the active ingredient of Ovex and Vermox, works by preventing the worms' ability to absorb the sugars they need to survive.
+This starves the worms and causes them to die within approximately 3 days.

 Everyone in the household will be required to take a single dose of mebendazole to ensure every person has been cleared of the worms.
-Mebendazole is available in flavoured tablets, which can be swallowed or chewed, and liquid suspension (syrup) which is suitable for children who cannot take tablets.
+Mebendazole is available in flavoured tablets, which can be swallowed or chewed, and liquid suspension (syrup), suitable for children who cannot take tablets.

 While the medicine kills the worms inside the intestines, Mebendazole does not kill the eggs which may have been laid.
 For this reason, a strict cleaning regime should be implemented to prevent further infections.

 If, after two weeks, you or your child continues to experience symptoms of threadworms, you should seek advice from your doctor.